San Clemente State Beach

 Getting There

-This is one of the nice parts.
-You do not have to earn it with some long dirt road or complicated route.
-It is easy to get to, and that makes it a really solid option when you want a beach trip without turning the whole thing into a production.
+This is one of the easy parts.
+You do not have to earn it with a long dirt road or complicated route.
+The campground is close to I-5 and local services, which makes it a good choice when you want a beach trip without turning the drive into the main event.

 1. Take I-5 to San Clemente and follow signs toward San Clemente State Beach.